 It isn’t uncommon for brackets to come loose and detach from your tooth.
-It usually happens when the patient doesn’t follow their diet properly and eats something that ends ups pudding too much pressure on your braces.
+It usually happens when the patient doesn’t follow their diet properly and eats something that ends up putting too much pressure on their Enid braces.

 If you have a bracket that comes loose and it’s still attached to the braces’ metal wire, you can try to move it along the archwire to a spot where it won’t move around as much, so it doesn’t annoy you.
 If the loose bracket still creates some type of discomfort by constantly rubbing the inside of your mouth, you can use some dental wax on top of the bracket to stop it from moving and irritating the area.